miccai-ultrasound/miccai-ultrasound.github.io/asmus26.md

 - **Format:** Papers must be written in [Springer LNCS format](https://www.springer.com/gp/computer-science/lncs/conference-proceedings-guidelines), with a maximum of **8 pages** (text, figures, and tables) plus **up to 2 pages** for references only.
 - **Submission:** Papers are submitted electronically via [OpenReview](https://openreview.net/group?id=MICCAI.org/2026/Workshop/ASMUS&referrer=%5BHomepage%5D(%2F)).
+- **Reviewer Nomination:** Each paper must nominate **at least one unique reviewer**.
+Detailed reviewer information should be provided through OpenReview during submission.
 - **Peer Review:** All submissions undergo double-blind peer review.
 Each paper is assessed by at least 3 reviewers, evaluated on scientific merit, relevance, novelty, methodology soundness, and clinical impact.
 The review panel combines experienced researchers with early-career reviewers, managed by the Program Chairs.
 - **Publication:** Accepted papers will be published in **Springer LNCS** as part of the MICCAI Satellite Events joint proceedings.
 For past proceedings, please visit the [SIG-MUS page](https://miccai.org/index.php/special-interest-groups/sig-mus/).
 - **Presentation:** Authors of accepted papers are required to present in person.
 All accepted papers are also offered the opportunity to present a live demonstration.